Defend Our Kin

 What is a Kin Defender?

-A Kin Defender is someone who is community-driven and community-centered first and foremost.
-They are folks who stand for justice, listen to and address the needs of community members, and move toward our collective liberation.
+A Kin Defender is someone who is fiercely community-driven and community-centered.
+They are folks who continuously stand for advancing justice, listen to and address the needs of their fellow community members, and dedicate themselves towards pushing for collective liberation.

 Apply for the 2025 Cohort!